09 April 2018

 31 May 2018

-We will wait for 6 weeks before we do anything with the bone defect.
-One of the reasons is infection and the second one is spontaneous bony activity in the defect which is not as rare as someone would expect.
+We are going to wait 6 weeks before we do anything with the bone defect.
+One of the reasons for waiting is infection and the second one is spontaneous bony activity in the defect which is not as rare as someone would expect.

 15 June 2018

 Apart from pain in the thigh at the time of distraction everything else is going well.
-Clinically no sign of infection.
+Clinically there is no sign of infection.

-If you compare the plate shape prior the transport and now you will see a significant bent suggesting a significant force on the plate.
-Exactly what we usually see.
+If you compare the plate shape prior to the transport and now, you can see a significant bend which suggests that there is a significant force on the plate.
+This is exactly what we usually see.

 29 June 2018